 Rezolve is continuing to expand its international operations and sales as part of its strategy which may present various risks to its business.
 Countries have imposed tariffs on imports from various jurisdictions, including on imports from jurisdictions where Rezolve sources products, which could increase the prices that Rezolve pays for certain products.
-Furthermore, governments have, and may continue to, impose tariffs and other trade restrictions that could increase the costs of Rezolve's business as formancial condition.
-Rezolve's business and financial condition.
-Rezolve's business as los may be adversely impacted by retailatory trade measures taken by the U.S. government or non-U.S. governments, which could materially harm Rezolve's business as los own by extended by new economic sanctions, rate as a continuity of the continued threats of tariffs, trade restrictions (including sanctions and export controls) and trade barriers may have a disruptive impact on the global economy.
+Furthermore, governments have, and may continue to, impose tariffs and other trade restrictions that could increase the costs of Rezolve's offerings in certain jurisdictions.
+The increased cost of Rezolve's offerings may result in Rezolve losing Channels or merchants, which, in turn, could reduce Rezolve's sales and harm Rezolve's business and financial condition.
+Rezolve's business also may be adversely impacted by retaliatory trade measures taken by the U.S. government or non-U.S. governments, which could materially harm Rezolve's business, financial condition and operations.
+Rezolve's business also could be adversely impacted by new economic sanctions, trade sanctions, and export controls.
+The imposition of economic sanctions, trade sanctions, or export controls could limit Rezolve's ability to make sales in certain jurisdictions or to source products from certain jurisdictions, which could harm Rezolve's business and its financial condition.
+Further, the continued threats of tariffs, trade restrictions (including sanctions and export controls) and trade barriers may have a disruptive impact on the global economy.
 Any such changes could directly and adversely impact Rezolve's business and financial condition.

-From time to time, Rezolve may be involved in legal proceedings and commercial or contractual disputes, which could have an adverse impact on Rezolve's profitability and consolidated financial position.
+om time to time, Rezolve may be involved in legal proceedings and commercial or contractual disputes, which could have an adverse impact on Rezolve's profitability and consolidated financial position.